biolink/biolink-model/docs/GeneAffectsChemicalAssociation.md

 # Class: GeneAffectsChemicalAssociation

-Describes an effect that a gene or gene product has on a chemical entity (e.g. an impact of on its abundance, activity,localization, processing, expression, etc.)
+Describes an effect that a gene or gene product has on a chemical entity (e.g. an impact of on its abundance, activity, localization, processing, transport, etc.)

 URI: [biolink:GeneAffectsChemicalAssociation](https://w3id.org/biolink/vocab/GeneAffectsChemicalAssociation)